Fascia Release Treatment

 Fascia is the amazing system of connective tissue that surrounds and permeates all other systems inside our body.
 It plays a substantial role in our structure and stability, in movement and flexibility, in immunology, in memory and emotions.
 It effects posture, range of motion, circulation, neurological responses, pain sensations.
 It is a continuous network of tissue that connects our entire body from the top of our head to the tips of our toes, from our skin to our fat to our muscles to our bones, from our blood vessels to our internal organs, from our brain to our spine to our nerves.

 Our fascia is designed to move freely, easily rubbing back and forth against other tissues.
 However, when an injury or trauma occurs, the sticky fibers of fascia contract and tighten in a protective way to prevent further injury.
 These adhesions, when left untreated, lead to restrictions and eventually to more serious issues such as impaired movement, loss of range of motion, compensatory patterns, perpetually contracted and lengthened tissues resulting in overused and weakened muscles, and pain.
 For an example, take a look at thoracolumbar fascia in the low back below.
-The video on the left shows healthy, unrestricted fascia, while the video on the right shows injured fascia that is adhered together (scar tissue).
+The first video shows healthy, unrestricted fascia, while the second video shows injured fascia that is adhered together (scar tissue).
 Note the freedom of movement on the left verses the loss of function on the right.